zemanel/zemanel.eu/content/articles/programming/2013-04-19-writing-better-javascript-code.md

     // #4 Refresh page or whatever
     // #5 GOTO 1

-Running the linting tool again, we're in the clear:
+Can you spot the differences ?
+Now imagine "finding Wally" on a 1k LOC file.
+Running the linting tool again, we're in the clear

     :::shell
     (blogging)zemanel at victory on WorkDir  gjslint CloudAppSelectAllItems.js